-Even with 2020 hindsight it’s hard to explain exactly how the events of 2016 spiralled so far out of my sphere of control, and beyond my scope to influence.
+Even with 2020 hindsight it’s hard to explain exactly how the events of 2016 spiralled so far out of anyone’s control, from that early storm in an academic teacup.

-A media story in March drew ripples of umbrage and concern in Canberra, Melbourne and London.
+A media story in March drew ripples of concern in Canberra and Melbourne.
+And in London there was umbrage.
 Which then morphed into a complaint.
 Which mutated into a nebulous legal threat.
 Whose implications were elevated by a disconcerting drip-feed of third party decisions, revisions and reversals.
 Which eventually metastisised into a widening spread of professional distrust and personal distress.

 Much later that year, I was informed that a remote tribunal of indeterminate membership had arrived at the view that in my work I was guilty of something seriously inappropriate – that did not need to be specified in any kind of detail.
 The more I pressed for review and clarification, the less clear things became.

 At one point I was advised, in a polite but cryptic email, that the decision was “based on advice” from a third party “which in turn was based on advice it had received”.
 And that since this was, in the final analysis, nothing to do with the people I’d been relying on for advice, after all those months of deliberation they could have nothing further to do with it.
 As the collegial cones of silence descended, they hoped I would appreciate the enigmatic delicacy of their position.
 There really was nothing further to discuss.

 Apparently I had stepped in something sticky, slipped up rather badly and stumbled from an Orwellian thoughtcrime into a Kafka story.
 Having shrugged their shoulders, shaken their heads, washed their hands and covered their backsides, the people I’d been relying on for guidance backed away.
 As far as possible, any further requests, appeals or challenges from that point would receive minimal responses, or be studiously ignored.